meob/pg_aiDBA/README.md

 ![Logo](logo.png)

 This project uses a combination of SQL scripts and an interface to a Large Language Model (LLM) to perform analysis on a PostgreSQL database and generate useful reports in Markdown format.
+The project is highly configurable and can be run entirely locally (including the LLM) or by leveraging powerful cloud-based models.

 The system is designed with two distinct analysis levels: **base** (for operational checks) and **perf** (for expert performance tuning).